abachma2/2023-bachmann-dissertation/README.md

+# Bachmann 2023 Dissertaiton
+This repo is for the dissertation and defense presentation for Amanda M. Bachmann.
+To cite this dissertation:

+    A. M. Bachmann.
+Investigation of the impacts of deploying reactors fueled by high-assay low enriched uranium.
+PhD thesis, University of Illinois Urbana-Champaign, Urbana, IL Nov.
+2023.
+URL: https://www.ideals.illinois.edu/items/129177

 # ms-thesis-template
 This repo holds the template for UIUC master's thesis.
 When you use this repository as a template, please name your repository